TcMenu/documentation/content/arduino-libraries/tc-menu/menu-item-types/scrollchoice-menu-item.md

 To set up for RAM storage, you choose data mode as RAM, the item width is again the maximum width and initial items works as per EEPROM mode.
 In this case you must specify the array variable, which is a character array in memory large enough to account for width * numItems.
 If it does not exist in your sketch, the variable will be created for you in non-const memory as type `char*`, so you can change it at runtime.
 As per callbacks, if you start the RAM variable with "@" such as `@myVariableName` then it will be exported but not declared.

-To set up for custom, you choose custom data mode, at this point only initial items needs setting, the designer will add a custom callback to your code, see the section below on implementing it.
+You can also choose custom that will callback every time the item needs data.
+In this mode only initial items needs setting, the designer will add a custom callback to your code, see the section below on implementing it.

 ## Dealing with a scroll choice item in code